franribera/MvcTestApp/README.md

 #### Mvc Views URLs

 These view will redirect to the login page in case of not authenticated user.
-After login, tue user will be redirect to the page that was intended to access.
+After login, the user will be redirect to the page that was intended to access.

 + **Login view:** https://localhost:5001/login/login
 + **Page1 view:** https://localhost:5001/page1